slerman12/UnifiedML/README.md

 * Save videos with ```log_video=true```.

-* As of now, all agents are *visual*, that is, they observe pixel-based inputs.
+* As of now, all agents are *visual*.
+    * That is, they observe pixel-based inputs.

 * Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across Atari and DMC.